ondyari/FaceForensics/dataset/README.md

 you obtain the corresponding masks of the chosen method, i.e., a binary mask indicating the manipulated pixels.

+### Original Videos

+You can download the original videos that were downloaded from youtube using

+`python download-FaceForensicspp.py <output path> -d original_youtube_videos`

+The zipped file contains all downloaded videos in their original length as well as a json file containing the frames that were extracted for our dataset.
+Note: we only downloaded the source video without audio.
+However, you can re-download and extract the audio using the frame numbers.

 ### Frame Extraction

 If you decided to download the compressed videos, you easily extract the images frames with either `ffmpeg` or `opencv`.
 You can use